Anomalous mapping between pionfull and pionless EFT's: Prospective studies and summary

 \section{Prospective studies and summary}

 So far we have just performed some primary analysis about the pionfull effective theory in mapping perspective.
 Obviously, there are a lot more works to be done in the future.
-(1) Generically, pionless couplings without derivatives take the following form: $C_{0}+C_{0\tau}\bm{\tau}_1 \cdot\bm{\tau}_2+C_{0\sigma}\bm{\sigma}_1\cdot\bm{\sigma}_2+C_{0 \sigma\tau}\bm{\sigma}_1\cdot\bm{\sigma}_2\ \bm{\tau}_1\cdot\bm{ \tau}_2$ or $\tilde{C}_{0}+\tilde{C}_{0\sigma}\bm{\sigma}_1\cdot \bm{\sigma}_2$ after using Fierz transformation.
-Firm conclusions about the values of these constants could only be drawn after higher loop diagrams are comprehensively studied.
-The same is true for the rest contact couplings with derivatives.
-Moreover, it is also interesting to study the extraction of the parameters like $J_0$ and all that appear in pionless integrals from pion-exchange diagrams.
+(1) Generically, pionless couplings without derivatives take the following form: $C_{0}+C_{0\tau}\bm{\tau}_1 \cdot\bm{\tau}_2+C_{0\sigma}\bm{\sigma}_1\cdot\bm{\sigma}_2+C_{0 \sigma\tau}\bm{\sigma}_1\cdot\bm{\sigma}_2\ \bm{\tau}_1\cdot\bm {\tau}_2$ or $\tilde{C}_{0}+\tilde{C}_{0\sigma}\bm{\sigma}_1\cdot \bm{\sigma}_2$ after using Fierz transformation.
+Firm conclusions about these constants could only be drawn after higher loop diagrams (with more iterations) are extensively studied.
+The same is true for higher contact couplings.
+Moreover, it is also interesting to study the extraction of the parameters like $J_0$ from pion-exchange diagrams.
 From such studies, we could learn more about the pionfull effective theory for nuclear forces and pin down the scenario for pionless theory as a byproduct.
-(2) It remains to see if the strategy for renormalization suggested here that spares us from twisting the chiral power counting rules could work out at higher orders and/or in nonperturbative regime.
-In other words, it is interesting to see if the observation that power divergences in non-relativistic formulation are merely artefact from non-relativistic treatment could be developed into a set of working rules in future for doing calculations in non-relativistic regime in massive systems.
+(2) It remains to see if the foregoing renormalization strategy could work out at higher orders and/or in nonperturbative regime.
+It is also interesting to see if the observation that power divergences are merely artefact of non-relativistic truncation could be developed into efficient working rules for calculations in non-relativistic regimes.
 In particular, it would be interesting to see how this observation and the mapping perspective could be applied to $3$N or multi-body nuclear forces.
-(3) Enhancement in pion-exchange diagrams has recently been exploited to study $N\bar{N}$ systems near production threshold in Refs.\cite{JPMa} with an effective field theory similar to that for $NN$ system being developed and employed there.
+(3) Recently, the IR enhancement in pion-exchange diagrams has been exploited to study $N\bar{N}$ systems near production threshold in Refs.\cite{JPMa1,JPMa2} using an effective field theory similar to that for $NN$ system.
 It will be interesting to explore the detailed mechanism in such effective theories and related systems to gain further insights into pionfull effective theories.